-Thankfully, I was not greeted by the sight I feared (although there were a few ‘merchant bankers’ in the room) – the walls were not painted black, covered in concert tickets and band posters and the one featuring a spliff smoking alien saying, ‘Take me to your dealer’.
+Thankfully, I was not greeted by the sight I feared – the walls were not painted black, covered in concert tickets and band posters or the one featuring a spliff smoking alien saying, ‘Take me to your dealer’.
 Nor was the floor covered in dirty laundry and pizza boxes… there wasn’t even a road sign propped up in the corner.

 Instead, I was greeted by a friendly girl and a Daft Punk soundtrack = good so far.
 Whilst, obviously at some point I made the transition from longhaired layabout to responsible citizen - I graduated from university removed my piercings, ditched the grubby Vans, put my BMX into storage – during this metamorphosis I must have also decided that I’d prefer my burgers served on a china plate, with a proper napkin.